 Both d/deaf groups hold sessions are Langworthy Cornerstones.
 Credit- Google Maps https://www.google.co.uk/maps/place/Langworthy+Cornerstone/@53.483606,-2.294284,3a,75y,90t/data=!3m8!1e2!3m6!1sAF1QipMRj1F0OygEp2_n4jUUl_q-AsiKdvMf2ynhardk!2e10!3e12!6shttps:%2F%2Flh5.googleusercontent.com%2Fp%2FAF1QipMRj1F0OygEp2_n4jUUl_q-AsiKdvMf2ynhardk%3Dw203-h152-k-no!7i2048!8i1536!4m11!1m2!2m1!1slangworyhy+corner!3m7!1s0x487bae471ef51419:0x92488e934fbc00b3!8m2!3d53.4836233!4d-2.2942845!10e5!15sChFsYW5nd29ydGh5IGNvcm5lcloTIhFsYW5nd29ydGh5IGNvcm5lcpIBEGNvbW11bml0eV9jZW50ZXKaASRDaGREU1VoTk1HOW5TMFZKUTBGblNVUkplVjlmVUhOblJSQULgAQA!16s%2Fg%2F1hc1n7j38?entry=ttu

-Kay Fairhurst, who has been the Secretary of Salford Disability Forum for 17 years said: “A lot of people don’t know where to go to find out information about what they need, particularly disability.”
+Kay Fairhurst, who has been the secretary of Salford Disability Forum for 17 years, said: “A lot of people don’t know where to go to find out information about what they need, particularly disability.”

-She said: “We are all volunteers, and everybody has a disability, our chairman is deaf and blind.
+She said: “We are all volunteers, and everybody has a disability.
+Our chairman is deaf and blind.

 “I have an eye condition and a physical disability as well.
 The difficulty is that a lot of carers don’t see themselves in that light.

-“They don’t realise they’re carers, they aren’t comfortable putting that title on themselves, they see it as something they’re doing as a family member.”
+“They don’t realise they’re carers, they aren’t comfortable putting that title on themselves.
+They see it as something they’re doing as a family member.”

-“We are always looking for funding to get interpreters who end up always being busy.
+She said: “We are always looking for funding to get interpreters who end up always being busy.

-“We are quite lucky because as volunteers we don’t generate a lot of financial troubles, but trying to recruit people can be quite difficult, not everyone wants to speak for themselves, they prefer being a social group.”
+“We are quite lucky because as volunteers we don’t generate a lot of financial troubles, but trying to recruit people can be quite difficult.
+Not everyone wants to speak for themselves, they prefer being a social group.”

 Leave a Comment